WordPress/gutenberg/docs/designers-developers/developers/tutorials/devenv/readme.md

 If you see the error: `Host is already in use by another container`

 - The container is already running, or another one is.
 You can stop an existing container running use `wp-env stop` from the directory you started it.

-If you see the error: `No .wp-env.json file found` or `Invalid .wp-env.json`

-- You need to create a valid .wp-env.json file.
-Try a file with just `{}`

 ### Alternative to Docker